mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     The simplest approach would be..."

-    The big irony here is that these updates and changes are largely mechanical in nature, and is exactly the boilerplatey task that LLMs are optimally good for.
+    The big irony here is that these updates and changes are largely mechanical in nature, and are exactly the boilerplatey task that LLMs are optimally good for.
 These are the reasonable one-shots.
 So it's kind of funny when you let an agentic coder take on a "self-directed" mode, it refuses to use "itself" in the way that a real human would for these smaller tasks.